Objective Prioritisation, The Science of Sequencing Strategy

 Objective prioritisation is the brutal art of choosing what to fund first when everything seems important.
 Tagging categorises so you can analyse; prioritisation ranks so you can decide.
 Master both, and your roadmap transforms from a political battlefield into a strategic instrument.

-Pick a framework that matches your context—RICE for data-driven teams, ICE for fast movers, MoSCoW for fixed deadlines, WSJF for SAFe environments, Manual for executive triage, Value/Complexity for visual clarity, BRICE for strategic alignment, Opportunity Scoring for customer gaps, PIE for growth experiments, NPV for finance-driven multi-year bets, ARR for SaaS revenue protection, Kano for customer satisfaction sequencing, Cost of Delay for time-sensitive opportunities, Payback Period for cash-constrained liquidity focus, or Buy a Feature for stakeholder workshops.
+Pick a framework that matches your context—RICE for data-driven teams, ICE for fast movers, MoSCoW for fixed deadlines, WSJF for SAFe environments, Manual for executive triage, Value/Complexity for visual clarity, BRICE for strategic alignment, Opportunity Scoring for customer gaps, PIE for growth experiments, NPV for finance-driven multi-year bets, ARR for SaaS revenue protection, Kano for customer satisfaction sequencing, Cost of Delay for time-sensitive opportunities, Payback Period for cash-constrained liquidity focus, Buy a Feature for stakeholder workshops, ROI (12, 18, or 24-month) for benefit-to-cost multiples, or Benefit (12, 18, or 24-month) for maximum board-level simplicity when optimising for absolute value.
 Score your backlog ruthlessly, draw the capacity line, and fund what’s above it.
 Then tag the funded roadmap and check whether the portfolio aligns with strategy.
 If not, adjust scoring weights or override the algorithm deliberately.

 If you take only three ideas from this essay, let them be: